Shmigo/Shmigo/README.md

 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning information technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 reach me on @husseinadan1997@gmail.com

 <!---
 Shmigo/Shmigo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.